Hashtag Web3 Logo

 Lightning Network

-Network: Channels form network, enabling payments between non-directly-connected users.
+• Network: Channels form a network, enabling payments between non-directly-connected users.

-Adoption: Lightning handles billions in Bitcoin transactions, though still smaller than on-chain.
+• Adoption: The Lightning Network handles significant volumes in Bitcoin transactions, though still smaller than on-chain transactions.

-Lightning shows HTLCs are powerful for specific use cases (payments) even if atomic swaps for trading aren't widely adopted.
+The Lightning Network demonstrates that HTLCs are powerful for specific use cases, such as payments, even if atomic swaps for trading are not widely adopted.

 Alternative Cross-Chain Mechanisms

-Bridges: Wrap assets across chains.
-WBTC on Ethereum, bridge to other chains.
+• Bridges: Wrap assets across chains, such as WBTC on Ethereum, bridging to other chains.

-DEX Aggregators: Route trades across DEXs, chains automatically for best price.
+• DEX Aggregators: Route trades across DEXs and chains automatically for the best price.

-Protocols like CoW: Batch auctions preventing front-running, enabling efficient trading.
+• Protocols like CoW: Batch auctions prevent front-running and enable efficient trading.

-Liquidity Pools: Multi-chain pools (Stargate) enabling unified liquidity.
+• Liquidity Pools: Multi-chain pools enable unified liquidity.

 These approaches are more user-friendly and liquid than atomic swaps.